g-antonello/heritability-SOLAR/README.md

 from The National Institute for Biomedical Imaging and Bioengineering.
 Enter cite to see how to cite this software
 ```
-Follow their instuctions on how to compile it.
-Once it is compiled, you should be able to start solar by typing `solar` on the command line
+If you need to run one single trait, the interactive interface works just fine.
+The following is if you are testing a number of traits at the same time, which requires some degree of automation.

 Now we can start setting up a microbiome heritability analysis

 # IMPORTANT NOTICE on data structure

 -  SOLAR internally uses Linear Mixed Models with a variance partitioning approach (https://www.frontiersin.org/articles/10.3389/fninf.2019.00016/full).
 It is highly sensitive to non-normality, especially bimodality.
 Many people use Centered-Log Ratios transformations, but that tends to generate Bimodal distributions.
+My choice is to go big or go home, with Inverse Rank Normal transformation.
 -  Covariates should be all encoded as numerical/integers, including categorical data.
 Point estimates won't be highly affected, but

 # Set up a run